Automation capabilities of Azure Sentinel

 Even their names are similar, and both are offered by Microsoft to secure your environment.
 The reasons for the confusion are also due to the complementary functionalities they perform and more importantly – both being part of the cybersecurity lifecycle.

-Azure Sentinel performs additional roles, including hunting, automated playbooks, and incident response, as well as assistance with manual incident investigations.
+Microsoft Sentinel performs additional roles, including hunting, automated playbooks, and incident response, as well as assistance with manual incident investigations.